REVASUM (ASX:RVS) announces the release of a 200mm conversion kit for their flagship 6EZ silicon carbide (SiC) chemical mechanical polishing (CMP) platform

-SAN LUIS OBISPO, Calif., July 6, 2023 /PRNewswire/ -- Revasum today announced the availability of 200mm SiC wafer polishing capability on the 6EZ platform.
+SAN LUIS OBISPO, Calif., July 6, 2023 /PRNewswire/ -- Revasum today announced the availability of 200mm SiC wafer polishing capability on their 6EZ chemical mechanical polishing platform.
 The 6EZ has already proven its value in high-volume manufacturing of 150mm SiC substrates and a 200mm conversion kit has now been fully tested and released, giving customers the option of upgrading 6EZ systems in the field.

-Scott Jewler, CEO of Revasum said, "We believe that polishing prime SiC wafers requires a different approach to head design than the conventional membrane-based heads.
-The polishing head should hold the wafer in position while applying controlled pressure to the backside of the wafer to produce a uniform high removal rate with good thermal management.
-We are very pleased with the 200mm SiC wafer results achieved on the 6EZ and I believe our customers will also appreciate how easy the tool is to maintain in a high-volume production environment at this larger wafer size."
+"We believe that polishing prime wafers made of extremely hard materials requires a different approach to head design than the conventional membrane-based heads used for thin films on silicon." said Scott Jewler, CEO of Revasum.
+The goals of the design are simple – the polishing head should reliably hold the wafer in position while efficiently applying a large, well-controlled pressure to the wafer to produce a uniform, high removal rate with good thermal management.
+We are very excited with the 200mm SiC wafer results we are achieving on the 6EZ, and I believe our customers will also appreciate how easy the tool is to maintain in a high-volume production environment at this larger wafer size.'

 About Revasum, Inc.:

 Revasum specializes in the design and manufacturing of capital equipment used in the semiconductor substrate and device manufacturing process.
-Our current product portfolio includes the 7AF-HMG grinder and 6EZ CMP platform used to manufacture silicon carbide substrates up to 200mm and the packaging of SiC-based devices for the global semiconductor industry.
+Our current product portfolio includes grinding and chemical mechanical polishing equipment used to manufacture silicon carbide substrates and devices for the global semiconductor industry.

+Revasum has leveraged its significant intellectual property portfolio to develop the new flagship 6EZ silicon carbide polisher, which, alongside the 7AF-HMG silicon carbide grinder, provides customers with an optimized, fully automated single-wafer grind and polish toolset.
+The solutions are configurable for SiC wafers 200mm and below.

 SOURCE Revasum